Yello001/react-esquio/README.md

 ## Toggles

 Currently only the **Identity Claim Value** Toggle is supported.
-Token can be provided to Provider as *toggles*
+Token can be provided to FeatureFlagProvider as *toggles*

 ```jsx
 import {claimValueToggle} from 'react-esquio';